Davshiv20/e_hack/README.md

 # e_hack
-To build a renewable energy trading platform that enables the buying and selling of renewable energy credits (RECs) between renewable energy producers and consumers.
-Renewable energy credits are a type of certificate that represent the generation of one megawatt-hour (MWh) of renewable energy.
-By buying and selling these credits, businesses and individuals can support the growth of renewable energy and offset their carbon footprint.
+To establish a platform for trading renewable energy that allows producers and consumers of renewable energy to purchase and sell renewable energy credits (RECs).
+One megawatt-hour (MWh) of green energy is represented by a certificate known as a renewable energy credit.
+Businesses and people can help the development of renewable energy sources and reduce their carbon footprint by purchasing and selling these credits.